Arquà Petrarca: Origin of the name

 The name of Arquà derives from Latin Arquatum or Arquata ("Arched"), which was modified during the period of the Republic of Venice to Arquada and finally Arquà.
-In 1868, after the Veneto was annexed to the Kingdom of Italy, the name was changed to Arquà Petrarca in homage to the poet who spent there the last years of his life.
+In 1868, after Veneto was annexed to the Kingdom of Italy, the name was changed to Arquà Petrarca in homage to the poet who spent there the last years of his life.

 Tourism

 Still today, the town preserves a medieval aspect, and it is set in a picturesque location on the slopes of Monte Ventolone and Monte Castello, within the Euganean Hills.
-Arquà features two city squares: Piazza Petrarca (Petrarch's square) and Piazza San Marco (St. Mark's square).
-Near St. Mark's square lies the Vicars' Lodge, a public space built in the 14th century for heads of families to discuss with the Vicar.
+Arquà features two city squares: Piazza Petrarca (Petrarch Square) and Piazza San Marco (St. Mark's Square).
+Near St. Mark's Square stands the Vicars' Lodge, a public space built in the 14th century for heads of families to discuss with the Vicar.
 In 2003, the roof was rebuilt with a structure of glass and copper, after being demolished in 1828.
-Being it a small village, a complete tour of the main historical sites requires only a few hours.
+Being a small village, a complete tour of the main historical sites requires only a few hours.

-Agriculture is commonly practiced in Arquà: local produce includes olives, extra virgin olive oil, honey, chestnuts, and ziziphus.
+Agriculture is commonly practiced in Arquà: local produce includes olives, extra virgin olive oil, honey, chestnuts, and ziziphus (the town is famous for its brodo di giuggiole, or jujube broth).